MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 ## Remarks

-During the transition from daylight saving time to standard time in the fall, clocks effectively gain an extra hour.
+During the transition from daylight saving time to standard time in the fall, clocks essentially gain an extra hour.
 This can be confusing because doesn't the transition to standard time mean losing an hour?
 By falling back an hour, the hour before the transition will be repeated after the clock adjusts for standard time.
 Consider the change to standard time in New York, which happens on the first Sunday in November at 2:00am.
-The clock notes that 1:00am goes by.
+First, 1:00am goes by.
 At 2am, the clock transitions to standard time.
 Now it's 1:00am again.
-That means the time between 1am and 2am will be "repeated" now that the clock has adjusted, effectively adding an hour.
+That means the time between 1am and 2am will be "repeated", effectively adding an hour.

-If a `local_time` specifies a time during this hour, it isn't clear how to convert it.
-Should the converted `sys_time` be treated as being in daylight saving or standard time?
+If a `local_time` specifies a time during this 'extra' hour, it isn't clear how to convert it.
+Should the converted time be treated as daylight saving or standard time?
 If the [`choose`](choose-enum.md) isn't specified to indicate which it should be, you'll get an `ambiguous_local_time` exception.

-Interestingly, this problem doesn't exist when converting from standard time to daylight saving time.
+This problem doesn't exist when converting from standard time to daylight saving time.
 In that case, a different problem can arise.
 See [`nonexistent_local_time`](nonexistent-local-time.md) for details.

 The following example shows an ambiguous conversion.